“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 Therefore, your product would fall into risk class III, because the strictest rule is always applied.

-Caution: With both examples, it would certainly be possible to spend an entire afternoon discussing whether these assessments are ultimately correct.
-It is important for us here to give you some tangible examples for further understanding.
-A crystal clear classification into one class is not always possible, because the law can be interpreted in different ways.
-So there is room for argumentation.
-Therefore, enjoy these assessments with caution.
+Please note: Both examples could certainly be discussed at length for an entire afternoon to determine whether these assessments are ultimately correct.
+What is important for us here is to provide you with some tangible examples for further understanding.
+It is not always possible to assign a crystal-clear classification to a class, as the law can be interpreted in different ways.
+This leaves room for argument.
+Therefore, please treat these assessments with caution.

 Who makes the final decision?